okyeron/fates/install/norns/Norns_install_instructions_1.7.md

     ssh we@norns.local

-on pi4 or starting with Buster, do this first
+on pi4 or pi3/Buster, do this first

 	sudo apt update -y